 Little Hole Lids for Small Milkweed Cuttings and Leaf Cuttings.
 Prevent Baby Caterpillar Drownings

-If you're using thin-stemmed host plants or leaf cuttings, make sure to include these yellow lids with small holes to prevent accidental 👼 caterpillar drownings.
+If you're using thin-stemmed host plants or leaf cuttings, make sure to add these yellow lids with small holes to prevent accidental 👼 caterpillar drownings.
 These lids are fitted for our FAT CAT Floral Tubes:

-Find Little Hole Lids for FAT CAT Large Floral Tubes Here (these will not fit on most other tubes so make sure to get our FAT CAT tubes if you purchase these)
+Find Little Hole Lids for FAT CAT Large Floral Tubes Here (these will not fit on most other tubes so make sure to get our FAT CAT tubes if you purchase these.)

 2. Floral Picks w/ Stem Cuttings, Egg Carton, Rocks